OrkhanElchuev/Hotel-Webpage/README.md

 # Hotel-Webpage
 First HTML and CSS project.
 A simple website with 3 pages, without connection to back-end and without any functionality except for buttons and links.
+Not responsive.
+The project is created to practice skills of basic HTML and CSS styling.

 ## Screenshots and detailed description
 #### Home Page - Main page with functional links/buttons